 3. Add the individual answers together to get the final answer

 Now you try multiplying 26 x 23.
-The procedure to arrive at this answer is the same as before and you can find it below:
+The procedure is the same as before and you can find it below:

 Rounding Up for 2 Digit Multiplier